 git checkout <branchname>

-Once you are on the PR branch, it’s probably best to rebase the changes against the current master branch.
-The older the PR is, the more important it is to do this, since differences between master and the PR branch will have accumulated over time.
+Once you are on the PR branch, it’s probably best to rebase the changes against the current main branch.
+The older the PR is, the more important it is to do this, since differences between main and the PR branch will have accumulated over time.
 These differences may lead to difficulty in testing the changes in the PR branch.

-git checkout <branchname> git fetch upstream git rebase upstream/master
+git checkout <branchname> git fetch upstream git rebase upstream/main

-These commands replay the changes in the PR against the master branch.
+These commands replay the changes in the PR against the main branch.
 Once you have completed these steps, you are ready to test the PR branch.

 If you have found any bugs in the course of your testing, you can leave a brief comment describing the issue you encountered on GitHub in the comments under the issue.